Dynamical formation of black hole binaries in dense star clusters: Rapid cluster evolution code: Dynamical model

 If the BBH merges within the cluster, we check how the GW recoil compares with the escape velocity, and determine whether the remnant will be ejected.
 When that happens, the single BH merger remnant lives in the low-density field, and cannot participate in dynamical processes leading to the formation of higher-generation BHs.
+To be consistent, we also account for the self-gravity of the BHs when estimating the escape velocity as $v_{\rm esc}=2\sqrt{\langle v_\star^2 \rangle + \langle v_{\rm BH}^2 \rangle}$, although this contributes only a small correction.
+If the recoil velocity lies within the range from $2\langle v_{\rm BH}^2\rangle^{1/2}$ to $v_{\rm esc}$ then the binary is not ejected from the cluster, but rather it escapes the BH subsystem and moves to a higher orbit.
+We then add a delay to the interaction rate that corresponds to the dynamical friction timescale required for the binary to return to the BH core.
+This convection timescale is given by $(\overline{m}/m_{12})\tau_{\rm rh}$, where $\tau_{\rm rh}$ is the current half-mass relaxation time and $m_{12}$ the mass of the convecting BBH.
 Moreover, if the binary does not merge or is not disrupted, we evolve its orbital parameters according to Eq.~\eqref{Eq.HardeningEq}.
-If the local simulation time does not exceed the global timestep (condition ``$t_2>$d$t_1$'' in the chart) and the binary is not ejected from the cluster, we update the local iteration timestep (``$t_2+=$d$t_2$'') and proceed to consider the next collision for the same binary.
-After we have an outcome for the BBH (or the global timestep is exceeded) we move on to run the local routine for a different BBH, and repeat the scheme until all BBHs have been evolved.
+If the local simulation time does not exceed the global timestep (condition ``$t_2\ge dt_1$'' in the chart) and the binary is not ejected from the cluster or does not happen to interact with another BBH (condition ``$u<p_{\rm int}$''), we update the local iteration timestep (``$t_2+=dt_2$'') and proceed to consider the next collision for the same binary.
+After we have an outcome for the BBH (or the local timestep is exceeded) we move on to run the local routine for a different BBH, and repeat the scheme until all BBHs have been evolved.